 Internships are a great way to enhance your résumé.
 Not only do they allow you to become more comfortable in a professional environment, but they can also help you get a job after you graduate!
-Molly goes over other reasons internships are important and offers five tips to landing one in high school and college.
+Molly goes over other reasons internships are important and offers five tips for landing one in high school and college.

 Double and triple-check your résumé (0:33)